Polygamy in Ghana: Who and why?

-Prevalence of polygamy in Ghana currently
+Prevalence of polygamy in Ghana

-Polygamy has always been a significant institution in African society and continues to be the “most distinctive feature of African marriage” (Garenne and Van De Walle, 1989, p.
+Polygamy has always been a significant institution in African society and continues to be the "most distinctive feature of African marriage" (Garenne and Van De Walle, 1989, p.
 267).
 It was only after the colonial era in Africa appeared when polygamy started being looked at as a taboo.
 It is also said that there was an economic factor why this happened: there were issues of property ownership that conflicted with European colonial interest.
 Sub-Saharan Africa is the only region in the world where polygamy remains widespread.

-Estimates of the prevalence of polygamy in African societies range from 20 percent to 50 percent of all marriages.
+Estimates of the prevalence of polygamy in African societies range from 20 to 50 percent of all marriages.
 At first polygamy in western Africa was very popular, but as Islam has started to diffuse in this region, the prevalence of polygamy has significantly lowered due to the restriction that appeared to the number of wives a man could have.
-Later the country was influenced by Cristianity which has the ideal of monogamy.
+Later the country was influenced by Christianity which has the ideal of monogamy.